apertium/apertium-nno-nob/documentation/current_dev_practices.md

 You can check if your variety is working in the terminal like this:

 `echo "Det er én skole i kommunen." | AP_SETVAR="skule_skole.vok-u2o" apertium -d. nob-nno_e`

+You can also check specific words in a group of words within one variety like ths:

+`echo "Den apen, den kassen" | AP_SETVAR="apa_apen=kasse:ape" apertium -d. nob-nno_e`

+Or just one word:

+`echo "Den apen, den kassen" | AP_SETVAR="apa_apen=kasse" apertium -d. nob-nno_e`